ipaqmaster/vfio/README.md

 `-usb 'AT2020USB|SteelSeries|Ducky|Xbox|1425:5769'`

    If set, the script enumerates `lsusb` with this regex and generates QEMU arguments for passing them through when the VM starts.

+`-qemu-agent`, `-qemuagent`, `-qemu`

+    Enable guest hardware components for communicating with the QEMU Guest Agent (If installed and running in the guest) Can also be manually interfaced with via 'socat unix-connect:/tmp/uuidHere.qga.socket readline' while this script is running.

+`-spice`

+    Enable a spice socket for USB passthrough, automatic VM resolution resizing, clipboard sharing and other goodies Sets display=none and spawns a remote-viewer window automatically connecting to the guest's spice socket in /tmp

 This example would catch any: